 1. Get your application in as quickly as possible

 The USCIS accepts applications in April and, believe us, they come in thick and fast.
 The last thing you want to do is miss the deadline so it’s essential to be prepared and has your application ready with plenty of time to spare.

 You’ll need to work with your employee to ensure that all of the prep work for your applications is completed in a timely manner, particularly if they’re new to the process of submitting applications or submitting an application for a number of different employees.

 You might think that having more than one application will give you a better chance of being successful in the lottery system.
 In theory, you’re probably right and there is no legislation from the USCIS stating that you are not allowed to submit multiple applications, but, there are certain limitations and conditions.

 If a single employer submits two applications for the same employee, both will be rejected.
 They will also be watching for multiple applications from affiliated companies so we suggest you play it safe and submit just one application.

 Do you have any experience with any of these things?
-Have you got any tips for people thinking of applying for an H1B visa?
-Why not let us know in the comments.
+Have you got any tips for people considering applying for an H1B visa?
+Why not let us know in the comments?